fbpx

 Grab another Junior Ranger booklet for kids to enhance their visit.
 See if the kids can spot the iguanas that call El Morrow their home.

 From the fort, head towards the center of the town to explore Plazuela La Rogativa and the beautiful surrounding city streets.
-One of our favorites is Caleta de las Monjas with its colorful buildings and cobblestoned streets.
+One of our favorites is Caleta de las Monjas, which has colorful buildings and cobblestoned streets.

 See the tomb of Ponce de Leon at the Cathedral San Juan Bautista and the red city doors at Puerta de San Juan.